vyass612/in-distribution_breakout/README.md

-# Breakout example
+# Breakout

-This subdirectory contains the source code of sanitization backdoor policies for Atari breakout game environment.
+This directory contains the source code of sanitization backdoor policies for Atari breakout game environment.
 The backdoor policy in this example has been trained using the environment poisoning framework of TrojDRL [paper](https://arxiv.org/pdf/1903.06638.pdf) .

 The state space consists of a concatenated image frames.
-The trigger is a 3x3 square image inserted on the top left portion of the screen.
+The trigger is a 3x5 image inserted on the tile space of the Atari Breakout Game.
 The backdoor policy has been trained to a level so that in absense of trigger the policy consistently achieves high score against the oppenent while in presence of trigger it takes 'no move' action eventually achieving a very low score on average.

 ## Setup codebase and python environment.